basecamp/thruster/CONTRIBUTING.md

 In order to ship the platform-specific binary inside a gem, we actually build multiple gems, one for each platform.
 The `rake release` task will build all the necessary gems.

+The comlete steps for releasing a new version are:

 - Update the version & changelog:
   - [ ] update `lib/thruster/version.rb`